berkayctn/LanguageLearningApp/README.md

 # LanguageLearningApp
 This project is a collaborative group project aiming to develop a demo foreign language learning application.
-The application will be built using Java Spring on the Back-End, React.js on the Front-End, and MySQL on the database side.
+The application will be built using Java Spring on the back-end, React.js on the front-end, and MySQL on the database side.

 ## How to run?
 To start the application, follow these steps: